Regular Diet

 • High fat and high sugar foods: fried foods, greasy foods, butter, margarine, regular mayonnaise, sour cream, regular cream cheese, whole milk, half and half, ice cream, cakes, cookies, pies and other desserts, bacon, sausage, regular luncheon meats, regular potato and tortilla chips, heavy cream and salty gravy and sauces.

-• Refined and processed foods: canned foods with lots of sodium, white breads and pastas made with refined white flour, packaged high-calorie snack foods, like chips and cheese snacks, high-fat convenience foods like cans of ravioli, high calorie frozen foods (pizza rolls, poppers, breaded meats), packaged cakes and cookies, boxed meal mixes (hamburger helper), sugary breakfast cereals, processed meats.
+• Refined and processed foods: canned foods with lots of sodium, white breads and pastas made with refined white flour, packaged high-calorie snack foods, like chips and cheese snacks, high-fat convenience foods such as cans of ravioli, high calorie frozen foods (pizza rolls, poppers, breaded meats), packaged cakes and cookies, boxed meal mixes (hamburger helper), sugary breakfast cereals, processed meats.

 • Other: Based on individual tolerance, you may need to avoid stringy foods like raw celery and asparagus stalks as these may block the stoma.
 Cruciferous vegetables like cabbage, broccoli and cauliflower may also cause gas in some individuals, so try them in small amounts first.
 Avoid shredded coconut as it is not easily digested.